chriz2600/DreamcastHDMI/README.md

 If you want to go the "cheap" DIY route, i've made a PCB for the [LVDS2TMDS][LVDS2TMDSboard] part.

+Some details about the Dreamcast scaling issue on modern HDTVs: [Video details link]

 ### Roadmap

 0. Some detailed HOWTOs.